 Although this may seem like the case on the surface, the fact is, too many ads can greatly impact the visitor experience in a negative way.
 Too many pop-ups count in this category too.
 You don’t want to be reading an article when a mysterious landing page appears.
 All those ads can really slow down the load time too, which can cause the page to bounce around, forcing the visitor to look for answers elsewhere.

-Choosing the right colors for your website is essential.
-As much as you may enjoy neon pink and baby blue, they just don’t make good website colors especially when it comes to text.
+Choosing the right colours for your website is essential.
+As much as you may enjoy neon pink and baby blue, they just don’t make good website colours especially when it comes to text.
 But you also need to keep an eye on your fonts.

 You may love the way Edwardian script looks but your visitors won’t.
 Just remember—your website isn’t meant to be an art gallery.
 Your content is what’s important, and being able to easily read that content is equally essential.

 If you’re feeling a bit overwhelmed when it comes to designing the perfect website, you aren’t alone.
-If you want to get it right the first time, call ChillyBin.
+If you want to get it right the first time, contact Chillybin today.
 We can help you find the right balance between an eye-catching website and one that’s easy to navigate.